Levels of AGI for Operationalizing Progress on the Path to AGI: Levels of AGI

 The order in which stronger skills in specific cognitive areas are acquired may have serious implications for AI safety (e.g., acquiring strong knowledge of chemical engineering before acquiring strong ethical reasoning skills may be a dangerous combination).
 Note also that the rate of progression between levels of performance and/or generality may be nonlinear.
 Acquiring the capability to learn new skills may particularly accelerate progress toward the next level.

 While this taxonomy rates systems according to their performance, systems that are \textit{capable} of achieving a certain level of performance (e.g., against a given benchmark) may not match this level \textit{in practice} when deployed.
 For instance, user interface limitations may reduce deployed performance.
-Consider the example of DALLE-2 \citep{dalle2}, which we estimate as a Level 3 Narrow AI (“Expert Narrow AI”) in our taxonomy.
-We estimate the “Expert” level of performance since DALLE-2 produces images of higher quality than most people are able to draw; however, the system has failure modes (e.g., drawing hands with incorrect numbers of digits, rendering nonsensical or illegible text) that prevent it from achieving a “Virtuoso” performance designation.
-While theoretically an “Expert” level system, \textit{in practice} the system may only be “Competent,” because prompting interfaces are too complex for most end-users to elicit optimal performance (as evidenced by the existence of marketplaces (e.g., \citep{promptbase}) in which skilled prompt engineers sell prompts).
-This observation emphasizes the importance of designing ecologically valid benchmarks (that would measure deployed rather than idealized performance) as well as the importance of considering how human-AI interaction paradigms interact with the notion of AGI (a topic we return to in the “Capabilities vs. Autonomy” Section).
+Consider DALLE-2 \citep{dalle2}, which we estimate as a Level 3 Narrow AI (“Expert Narrow AI”) in our taxonomy.
+We estimate the “Expert” level of performance since DALLE-2 produces images of higher quality than most people are able to draw; however, the system has failure modes (e.g., drawing hands with incorrect numbers of digits, rendering nonsensical or illegible text) that prevent it from achieving an “Exceptional” performance designation.
+While theoretically an “Expert” level system, \textit{in practice} the system may only be “Competent,” because prompting interfaces are too complex for most end-users to elicit optimal performance (as evidenced by user studies \citep{cantprompt} and the existence of marketplaces (e.g., \citet{promptbase}) in which skilled prompt engineers sell prompts).
+This observation emphasizes the importance of designing ecologically valid benchmarks (that approximate deployed rather than idealized performance), as well as the importance of considering the human-AI interaction paradigms.